Mick235711/Beijing-Subway-Tools/docs/tools.md

 In addition, there is a `--staircase` option that allows outputting staircase-like information between every pair of stations in a line.
 Information that can be displayed includes average time, distance, fare, and more.
+You can also use `--equal-on` to show the metrics of each station to the edge stations (pass `--all-stations` to measure metrics to all stations).
+In case of loop line, this will become the metrics of each station to its opposite station in the loop.

 Example Usage:
 <pre>